networknt/light-doc/content/design/convtws.md

 A monolithic application just like a Java class with only one main method with thousands line of code.
 In order to make it easy to read and maintain, some of the duplicated lines of code should be extracted into other method in the same class or some other classes.
-This make developers' life easier because when you work, you are dealing with only one class or one method at a time.
-The only problem with this kind of break up is classes and methods are tightly coupled and there are a lot of assumptions in these class and method calls.
+This makes developers' life easier because when you work, you are dealing with only one class or one method at a time.
+The only problem with this kind of breaking up is classes and methods are tightly coupled and there are a lot of assumptions in these class and method calls.
 This is why you change one method to fix an issue for one caller and other callers are broken as they have different assumptions although the signature of the method has never been changed.
-Another issue with this kind of break up is you have to package your changed method/class with others as one deployment unit to deploy them together to production and the entire deployment process is very risky.
+Another issue with this kind of breaking up is you have to package your changed method/class with others as one deployment unit to deploy them together to production and the entire deployment process is very risky.

 Microservices just go to the next step, instead of separate methods or classes calling in-process.
-We make these reusable pieces as inter-process services revoked through HTTP.
+We make these reusable pieces as inter-process services invoked through HTTP.
 The benefit is you can update/replace individual service independently without impacting the entire application.
-As these service are very small, they are easier to be implemented and maintained by developers.
+As these services are very small, they are easier to be implemented and maintained by developers.

 Unlike class or method calls, calling microservices over the network is very